elizabethsabernethy/phase-4-final-project/README.md

 Properly update front end state upon successful response from a POST, PATCH, or DELETE request.
 That is to say, you should NOT rely on another GET request or redirect to update front end state of your application.

 # Frontend Routes
- - Homepage with blurb about site and sign up option and nav bar ----> Homepage / Museums / Paintings / My Collection (My collection only shows up if user is signed in)
+ - Homepage with blurb about site and sign up option, App houses nav bar ----> Homepage / Museums / Paintings / My Collection (My collection only shows up if user is signed in)

 Implement authentication/authorization, including password protection.
 A user must be able to: sign up with a new user account,